GigiLi89/memobook/README.md

 The site was pushed to Github Pages and deployed to Heroku.
 Link to the live page: (https://memobook-af0ef88c7472.herokuapp.com/)

+1) Make sure everything is pushed to Github.
+2) Login to Heroku and create a new app and follow the steps (the name you choose needs to be unique).
+3) When app has been created got to settings, under Config Vars:
+- key: SECRET_KEY   value: SECRET_KEY_VALUE

+(Using any secret key generator or use the one created from Django)

+- key: DATABASE_URL   value: DATABASE_URL_VALUE

+(DATABASE_URL is your PostgreSQL database url you get from CI Database.)

+- key: CLOUDINARY_URL   value: CLOUDINARY_URL_VALUE

+(Get this information from your personal Cloudinary account in the dashboard)

+Do not share this information or publish it to your Github repository or the site may be compromised and vulnerable.

+4) In the Deployment section, select Github as a method
+5) Search for your repository (exactly as it's named) and click search
+6) Click on the connect button to link up the repository
+7) Scroll down to the bottom of the page to Manual deploy and click Deploy Branch
+8) The app will start deploying and you can see the log as well
+9) When the app is created you will see that is has been successfully built in the log and you can then click on Open App to see your final product.

+Make sure to deploy again if you make any changes to the files.

+---
+# Resources

+# Credits

 # Testing
 The testing was made and documented in a seperate file.